Skip to content

 1. Nuit des Musees (May):

-The Museum Night is a nationwide initiative that encourages the city’s museums and university museums to open their doors to the public free of charge.
-It has been well received in the city of Strasbourg.
+Museum Night is a nationwide initiative that encourages the city’s and university museums to open their doors to the public free of charge.
+It has been well received in Strasbourg.

 Special activities such as public readings, workshops and talks add more life to the convention’s program.
 Music and light shows accompany this event in many of Strasbourg’s beautiful buildings.

 This national day commemorates the fall of the Bastille and the beginning of the French Revolution.
-The event is celebrated by an amazing firework show.
+It is celebrated with a fantastic fireworks show.

 1. Le Vaisseau Science Exhibition (August – September):

 Held every year, the exhibition of Le Vaisseau is dedicated to re-introducing science to young people.
-Subjects such as visual disabilities, botany and the human body were among the themes once discussed in the exhibition.
+Subjects such as visual disabilities, botany, and the human body were among the themes discussed in the exhibition.

 Strasbourg at Christmas – Connolly Cove